ksator/Machine_Learning_with_Python/README.md

 All the elements in an array are the exact same type

 The numpy python library will be used to handle arrays

+## Pandas

+Pandas is a python library for data manipulation.
+So you can manipulate a dataset with Pandas

 ## matplotlib